mebuvip/mebu/README.md

 ## Audit

-The MemeBuddha contract has been audited by [Auditor Name](Audit_Report_Link).
+The MemeBuddha contract has been audited by [Cyberscope](https://github.com/mebuvip/mebu/blob/main/audit.pdf).
 No critical issues were found.

 ## Built With OpenZeppelin